Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Experiments

 \subsubsection{Implementation Details}

 During training, the Lagrange multiplier $\lambda$ in the loss function is configured as (85, 170, 380, 840) to measure the relative importance of distortion and bit rate.
 At inference time, our codec achieves different rate points by adjusting its learned quantization steps.
 The implementation is built in PyTorch with CUDA acceleration, trained using the AdamW optimizer~\cite{kingma2014adam} with default hyperparameter settings.
 The batch size is set to 8.
+The learning rate is gradually reduced from an initial value of $1 \times 10^{-4}$ to a final value of $5 \times 10^{-6}$ throughout the training process.